-- It may be useful to see if she has any hearing or vision problems at this time.
+- It may be useful to see if the person has any hearing or vision problems at this time.

-Josie is convinced that a staff member has stolen her purse.
-She always keeps it in her bedside table and this morning it was gone!
-She is sure that “new girl with the funny eyes” took it.
+Josie lives in a long-term care home and is convinced that someone has stolen her purse.
+She always keeps it in her bedside table and this morning it was gone.
+She is sure that “new girl with the funny eyes,” as she puts it, took it.

-- Gently explain no one stole her purse and, just like last time, she lost her bag.
+- Explain no one stole her purse and, just like last time, she lost her bag.

 - Try to alleviate the distress (e.g. look for the “stolen” purse and then distract her).

 - Investigate suspicions that could be true.
 She could be a victim.
-But if this paranoia continues, have similar purses ready as replacements.
+But if it turns out to be paranoia and the paranoia continues, have similar purses ready as replacements.